-The student's Work-Study award/eligibility represents the maximum amount that can be earned without any revisions to the award and is based on the student's financial need.
+The student's Work-Study offer/eligibility represents the maximum amount that can be earned without any revisions to the offer and is based on the student's financial need.
 Students must apply for financial aid each year by completing the Free Application for Federal Student Aid (FAFSA) and requesting Work-Study on the FAFSA.
-In addition, there is a separate summer application that must be completed in ISIS.
-In order to be awarded and utilize the Work-Study award, a student must be a U.S. citizen or eligible noncitizen, be meeting Satisfactory Academic Progress (SAP), not have a University bill from a prior session and be registered for at least half-time hours (academic year: six hours undergraduate or five hours graduate per semester; summer: six hours undergraduate or three hours graduate).
+In addition, there is a separate summer application that must be completed in MyUI.
+In order to be offered and utilize the Work-Study offer, a student must be a U.S. citizen or eligible noncitizen, be meeting Satisfactory Academic Progress (SAP), not have a University bill from a prior session and be registered for at least half-time hours (academic year: six hours undergraduate or five hours graduate per semester; summer: six hours undergraduate or three hours graduate).

 This dollar eligibility is not the amount of Work-Study reimbursement that can be received, but is the total dollar amount of the student's earnings potential.